-Prior to the enactment of the TCJA on December 22, 2017, Section 162(m) of the Code generally disallowed a tax deduction to publicly held companies for compensation paid to certain executive officers in excess of \$1 million per officer in any year that did not qualify as performance based.
-In evaluating the annual compensation plan with respect to the 2017 year, the Compensation Committee considered the potential tax deductibility of executive compensation under Section 162(m) of the Code and sought to qualify certain elements of these applicable executives' compensation as performance-based while also delivering competitive levels and forms of compensation.
+Prior to the enactment of the TCJA on December 22, 2017, Section 162(m) of the Code generally disallowed a tax deduction to publicly held companies for compensation paid to certain executive officers in excess of \$1 million per officer in any year that did not qualify as performance-based compensation.
 The TCJA repealed the performance-based exception under 162(m) of the Code.
-As a result, subject to certain exceptions, the \$1 million dollar deduction limit now applies to all compensation paid to anyone serving as the chief executive officer or the chief financial officer at any time during the taxable year and the top three other highest compensated executive officers serving at fiscal year end.
+As a result, subject to certain exceptions, compensation in excess of \$1 million paid to anyone serving as the chief executive officer or the chief financial officer at any time during the taxable year and the top three other highest compensated executive officers serving at fiscal year end, in addition to certain other former senior officers, is no generally longer deductible for income tax purposes.
 The new rules generally apply to taxable years beginning after December 31, 2017, but do not apply to remuneration provided pursuant to a written binding contract in effect on November 2, 2017, that is not modified in any material respect after that date.
-Payments under the Senior Plan, SARs granted under the Company's Equity Plan with an exercise price of at least fair market value, and PBRS and performance shares granted under the Equity Plan are intended to qualify as performance-based compensation under Section 162(m) of the Code prior to its amendment.
+Payments under the Senior Plan, SARs granted under the Company's Equity Plan with an exercise price of at least fair market value, and PBRS and performance shares granted under the Equity Plan were intended to qualify as performance-based compensation under Section 162(m) of the Code prior to its amendment.

 The Compensation Committee believes that it is in the Company's best interests to maintain flexibility in the administration of the compensation program.
 In order to retain the flexibility to compensate the Company's management in the manner best promoting the Compensation Committee's policy objectives, the Compensation Committee does not require that all compensation be deductible.
-Accordingly, certain payments, including payments under the Incentive Compensation Plan and grants of restricted stock are not intended to qualify as performance-based compensation and may be subject to the \$1 million deductibility limitation of Section 162(m) of the Code.
+Accordingly, certain payments, including payments under the Incentive Plan, and other bonus payments and grants under the Equity Plan, such as certain pre-2018 awards, grants of restricted stock and new awards, may continue in effect even if they are subject to the \$1 million deductibility limitation of Section 162(m) of the Code.

-The Compensation Committee evaluated the impact of the TCJA on the Company's existing compensation plans in coordination with the Company's compensation based policy objectives and determined that no changes to the Company's compensation program are required at this time.
-However, the Compensation Committee will continue to evaluate the impacts of the TCJA and the Company's policy objectives to ensure that the Company's compensation program is administered in a manner that serves the best interests of the Company and its stockholders.
+The Compensation Committee continually evaluates the impact of the law changes and the Company's policy objectives to ensure that the Company's compensation program is administered in a manner that serves the best interests of the Company and its stockholders.